 Charity stayed close to her brother, Bob.
-He knew where to go and how to get the best handouts on the dusty streets of Bungoma.
+He knew where and how to get the best handouts on the dusty streets of Bungoma.

-Charity’s father had died when she was very young, followed within a year by their mother.
-They were left with only their grandparents to care for them, but they were old and could not provide food regularly, leaving the children to beg and scavenge on the streets.
-At times, the children were forced to work on a neighboring farm or in a house to secure provisions for the family’s basic needs.
-Attending school was out of the question: their grandparents could not afford school fees and did not see the value in schooling.
+Charity’s father died when she was very young, followed within a year by their mother.
+Only their grandparents were there to care for them, but they were old and could not provide food regularly, leaving the children to beg and scavenge on the streets.
+At times, the children were forced to work in a neighboring farm or house to earn basic needs.
+Attending school was out of the question — their grandparents could not afford school fees and did not see the value in schooling.

-Seeing their struggles, a neighbor informed the grandparents about Baba Nyumbani.
-Soon, Charity and with her brother were admitted into Horizon’s flagship Micro Community.
+Seeing their struggles, a neighbor informed the grandparents about Baba Nyumbani — soon, Charity and Bob moved there.

 Today, far from the dirty streets where she once begged for handouts, Charity has achieved her dream, working as a financial assistant for Standard Chartered Bank in Nairobi.
-She is engaged to marry a man she met in college, beginning the next full, happy chapter in her story.
+She is married to a man she met in college, onto the next chapter in her story.